 Citizens might want the convenience of having their data pre-populated when they start screening.
-You can use the system property curam.citizenaccount.prepopulate.screening to pre-populate citizen data into a screening.
-If citizens are linked users, their basic details are populated into the script if curam.citizenaccount.prepopulate.screening is enabled.
-If curam.citizenaccount.prepopulate.screening it is disabled, citizens must complete their details.
-For more information, see "Prepopulating the screening script" on page 159.
+Use the curam.citizenaccount.prepopulate.screening system property to pre-populate citizen data into a screening form for linked users:

+- If enabled, basic details for citizens are populated in the script. - If disabled, citizens must complete their details.

+For more information, see "Prepopulating the screening script" on page 162.